 The Mission of the English Department.
 The English department believes that skillful, self-conscious reading, writing, and thinking provide a foundation for meaningful living.
 We seek to develop forms of analysis and expression that are both critical and creative and that help us comprehend the multiple cultural practices and values of the twenty-first century.
+In this endeavor, as described more fully in our Diversity Statement, we foreground diverse identities and ideas, which shape in complex ways the literary traditions we seek to understand and to teach.

 Learning Goals and Objectives.